carbon-language/carbon-lang/mlir/docs/Traits.md

 This trait is an important structural property of the IR, and enables operations to have [passes](PassManagement.md) scheduled under them.

+### MemRefsNormalizable

+* `OpTrait::MemRefsNormalizable` -- `MemRefsNormalizable`

+This trait is used to flag operations that can accommodate `MemRefs` with non-identity memory-layout specifications.
+This trait indicates that the normalization of memory layout can be performed for such operations.
+`MemRefs` normalization consists of replacing an original memory reference with layout specifications to an equivalent memory reference where the specified memory layout is applied by rewritting accesses and types associated with that memory reference.

 ### Single Block with Implicit Terminator

 *   `OpTrait::SingleBlockImplicitTerminator<typename TerminatorOpType>` :